-This site contains information and facts about and on seagulls that live in, or visit North America.
-Here you will find information and facts on where these seagulls live, their nesting habits, diet, and migration patterns.
-While the information and facts on seagulls that I have posted is not all-inclusive, I have done my best to list as much pertinent information and facts that I could find.
-My hope is that my site will make your reseach on seagulls much easier.
-Click the following link for facts and information on how seagulls fly.
+This site contains information and facts about and on gulls that live in, or visit North America.
+Here you will find information and facts on where these gulls live, their nesting habits, diet, and migration patterns.
+While the information and facts on gulls that I have posted is not all-inclusive, I have done my best to list as much pertinent information and facts that I could find.
+My hope is that my site will make your reseach on gulls much easier.
+Click the following link for facts and information on how gulls fly.

-Seagulls are birds in the family Laridae.
-They are most closely related to the terns (family Sternidae) and only distantly related to auks, and skimmers, and more distantly to the waders.
-Most gulls however, belong to the large family named Larus.
-The word Larus is from the Greek word meaning “ravenous sea bird.”
+The word “seagull” is an informal way that laymen refer to any of the species that belong to the family Laridae, or the gulls.
+In all actuality, there is no such thing as a seagull.
+There is not actually a single species called the seagull, but people all over the world refer to them as seagulls.
+They are actually, and correctly, referred to as “gulls.”
+Gull's are most closely related to the terns and only distantly related to auks, and skimmers, and more distantly to the waders.
+Most gulls however, belong to the large family named Laridae.
+The word Laridae is from the Greek word meaning “ravenous sea bird.”
 The term “Seagull” can be misleading because many species of gulls live, feed, and nest inland.
-Seagulls can be found around the oceans worldwide with the exception of some central Pacific islands, and some areas in Southeast Asia.
-I never saw a single seagull while I was living on Oahu.
+Gulls can be found around the oceans worldwide with the exception of some central Pacific islands, and some areas in Southeast Asia.
+I never saw a single gull while I was living on Oahu.
 The gulls are relatively uniform in shape but do vary in size and coloration.
-Seagulls are the acrobats of the sky, making the seemingly impossible antics appear effortless.
+Gulls are the acrobats of the sky, making the seemingly impossible antics appear effortless.
 They can float motionless in midair by catching wind currents with perfect timing and precision while positioning their bodies at just the right angle.

 Black-legged Kittiwake's (rissa tridactyla)